+We voted in line with management and against our proxy voting advisor to support the CEO remuneration package.
 Voted against management on the election of Adam Keswick and introduction of voting shares.
 Voted with management for the election of John Elkan, and the CEO remuneration.
-Voted for management, but against our proxy voting advisor on expanding the board from four to six members.
-Voted against management Voted with management to approve both 2021 remuneration and the performance share plan, the was against our proxy advisor ISS's recommendation.
+Voted with management to approve both 2021 remuneration and the performance share plan, the was against our proxy advisor ISS's recommendation.